Spahi: Uniforms

 Throughout most of their history the Algerian and Tunisian Spahis wore a very striking Zouave style uniform.
-It comprised a high Arab headdress, a short red jacket embroidered in black, sky blue waist coat (sedria) a wide red sash and voluminous light blue trousers.
-The four regiments were distinguished by the differing colours of their "tombeaus" (circular false pockets on the front of the jacket).
-A white burnous was worn together with a red cloak (blue for the Moroccan Spahis).
+It comprised a high Arab headdress, a short red jacket embroidered in black, sky blue waist coat (sedria) a wide red sash and voluminous light blue trousers (white in hot weather).
+The four regiments were distinguished by the differing colours of their tombeaus (circular false pockets on the front of the jacket).
+A white burnous was worn together with a red cloak (dark blue cloak for the Moroccan Spahis after 1917).
 French officers wore light blue kepis, red tunics with gold rank braiding and light blue breeches with double red stripes.
-Muslim officers wore a more elaborate version of the "tenue orientale" of the Arab and Berber troopers.
+Muslim officers wore a more elaborate version of the tenue orientale of the Arab and Berber troopers.
 French Spahis were distinguished by wearing a fez instead of a white Arab turban with its brown camel-hair cord.
-A less obvious distinction was the footwear—short "sabattes" or traditional North African boots in red Morocco leather for Arab/Berber troopers, conventional black leather for French troopers.
+A less obvious distinction was the footwear—short sabattes or traditional North African boots in red Morocco leather for Arab/Berber troopers, conventional black leather for French troopers.

-From 1915, in common with other units of the Armée d'Afrique, a more practical khaki uniform was adopted for service, but the classic red and blue "tenue orientale" with white burnous reappeared for parade and off-duty wear in 1927.
+From 1915, in common with other units of the Armée d'Afrique, a more practical khaki uniform was adopted for service, but the classic red and blue tenue orientale with white burnous reappeared for parade and off-duty wear in 1927.
 The mounted squadrons retained for ceremonial duties wore a slightly modified version of this parade uniform, with a plain white turban, until they were disbanded in 1962.
 The modern 1er Spahis still wear the traditional white burnous and red sash, together with the blue cloaks of the former Moroccan regiments, for full dress.
 The long-skirted sand-khaki gandourah coat adopted in 1915, appears on occasion as part of the modern ceremonial uniform.
 Headdress is either a scarlet forage cap or the standard light blue and red kepi of the French cavalry.

 Exceptionally for a French armoured cavalry regiment, it uses gold (and not the usual silver) insignia.
 The "Ordonnance du Roi portant organisation de la cavalerie indigène en Algerie" of 7 December 1841 establishing the Spahis as a regular corps of the French Army specifies this distinction for sous-officers, brigadiers and officers both French and indigenous.